EXCLUSIVE-CME developing European gold futures contract - sources

 By Clara Denina and Jan Harvey

-LONDON, May 21 The Chicago Mercantile Exchange (CME) is developing a European gold futures contract to serve customers in London, three sources familiar with matter said, which could present a direct challenge to London's traditional cash market.
+LONDON, May 21 The Chicago Mercantile Exchange (CME) is developing a European gold futures contract to serve customers in London, three sources familiar with matter said.

 The contract would mirror existing futures traded on CME's New York COMEX platform, which has a 100 ounce contract size and typically trades volumes of between 15 million and 20 million ounces daily.